devmoonjs/VanrossumAI_Flask/hairskinWig/unprocessed/README.md

-# A folder that receives a photographed or saved face image on your smartphone(Virtual wig experience service)
+# A folder that receives a photographed or saved face image on your smartphone(Used for virtual wig experience services)